Andriano-Analytics/espocrm-extension-template/README.md

 * install.defaultGroup - a webserver group (important to be set right).

 ## Create the database
-Create the database manually or using `node buildc --db-reset`.
+Create the database manually or using `node build --db-reset`.

 ## Config for EspoCRM instance
 You can override EspoCRM config.
 Create `config.php` in the root directory of the repository.
 This file will be applied after EspoCRM installation (when building).